ViSilver/labs/ot/lab1/README.md

 ### Subproblem 1
-Given the [timetables](https://github.com/ViSilver/labs/tree/master/ot/lab1/stations) of trolleybus arrival, find an algorithm to optimize the traffic from station **Circul** to station **Ștefan cel Mare**.
+Given the [timetables](https://github.com/ViSilver/labs/tree/master/ot/lab1/stations) of trolleybus arrival, find an algorithm to optimize the traffic from station **Ștefan cel Mare** to station **Circul**.
 Visualize the data output of your solution.

 ### Subproblem 2